 - Drugs, alcohol, and cigarette smoking should be avoided for three months prior to treatment and at all times during the ongoing IVF treatment cycle to get the best results.

 - Abstain from intercourse for at least three days, but not more than seven days prior to the collection of semen for egg collection and during treatment.

 Cost of Blastocyst Transfer in India

-Ideally in IVF with Blastocyst Transfer Centres in New zealand, the embryos are frozen with an IVF or Intra Cytoplasmic Sperm Injection (ICSI) cycle.
+Ideally in IVF with Blastocyst Transfer Centres in Minsk, the embryos are frozen with an IVF or Intra Cytoplasmic Sperm Injection (ICSI) cycle.
 So, the cost of IVF or ICSI would apply also applies during blastocyst transfer along with an additional cost of freezing the embryos and storing them for a duration.

 However, egg freezing is not a very expensive procedure and has been adopted in India and has opened doors for many infertile men and women in the country.Blastocyst Transfer is widely practiced in IVF centres in India.
 Many of which are located in Minsk.
 Ovo Health woman helps you find the best suitable IVF with Blastocyst Transfer Centres in Minsk for your exact condition of infertility and ensure you receive the best form of treatment.
 You can visit ovohealth.com to book an appointment at a reasonable cost.